wp-plugins/spider-event-calendar/readme.txt

 * The events of the Upcoming events widget, as well as their sequence and number can be customized from widget area.
 * Possibility of displaying/hiding the category legend below the calendar.
 * Possibility of selecting the start day of the week (Monday, Sunday).
 * Possibility of defining the default view, as well as view options for the calendar widget.
+* Colors and fonts of the Upcoming events widget can be customized from the widget area.

 Upgrade to [WordPress Calendar Pro](http://web-dorado.com/products/wordpress-calendar.html) to add features: